2020Abdullah/myportfolio/README.md

 3. The design contains sliders to showcase all my skills
 4. You can contact me from the form page, and your letter will reach me in the mail

+## update version template 2.0
+1. add New section [My Certfilcal]
+2. fix header menu
+3. add New skills
+4. add New services
+5. add google map
+6. Other fixes in the template

 # my portfolio live :

 [myportfolio github](https://2020abdullah.github.io/myportfolio/index.html)